 Yes, I tend to write fast some days too!
-I fly through a blog post or an email without carefully considering my grammar or to make sure I’m not rambling or repeating myself.
+I will fly through a blog post or an email without carefully considering my grammar.
+Or even to make sure I’m not rambling or repeating myself.
 It doesn’t mean that I don’t care, I just have a lot going on.

-As a Home Business Owner, I know that you have a lot on your plate too.
-But if you take your time instead of rushing, you will make your point come across the way you want it to and help your business.
+As a Home Business Owner, we know that you have a lot on your plate too.
+But if you take your time instead of rushing, you will make your point come across the way you want it to.
+Which will ultimately always just help your business.

 Here are some common mistakes that most business owners make when writing a blog post, an email, or writing for social marketing:

 Every time you write, you must write for a reason.
 You don’t want to leave your readers asking.. ok what do you want me to do about it?
 Make it clear what you want them to do.
 In my example above, it’s stated: “Click here for details!”
 That is a call to action.
 It’s telling the reader to click to check it out.
-If that small sentence was left out of my message, it leaves the reader thinking, yes, it would be nice to feed the Hummingbirds, but where do I get one, and they would simply disregard your message.
+If that small sentence was left out of my message, it would leave the reader thinking… Yes, it would be nice to feed the Hummingbirds, but where do I get one?
+And they would simply disregard your message.

 By Tisha Hedges